 - The product is shipped directly from the supplier to the end customer, bypassing the online merchant.

-Although dropshipping has many benefits, EU-based online retailers cannot report all dropshipping cases via the One-Stop-Shop (OSS) or Import-One-Stop-Shop (IOSS).
+Although dropshipping has many benefits, EU-based online retailers cannot report all dropshipping cases via the One-Stop-Shop (OSS).
 In order to avoid any VAT compliance issues, dropshipping transactions must be reported correctly.
-Dropshipping cases cannot be reported via OSS / IOSS in all cases, so understanding why is essential.
+Dropshipping cases cannot be reported via OSS in all cases, so understanding why is essential.

-Dropshipping in conjunction with OSS or IOSS may not always be feasible.
+Dropshipping in conjunction with OSS may not always be feasible.

 Let us take a sale from a German Online seller through a German Dropshipping Supplier to a Customer in Poland as an example.